 Child-centered and Inquiry-led Perspective

 Children deserve to be listened to and encouraged to pose their own questions.
 This enables them to work through solving problems and challenges them to engage in reflection as they develop their own ideas.
 We celebrate the unique proclivities and the integrity of each child!
-This supports positive self-awareness as they grow.
+Honing the strengths of children supports positive self-awareness as they grow.
 Our program aims to teach children to appreciate their own abilities, knowledge, experience, and feelings and, in turn, come to appreciate the abilities, knowledge and experience of others.

 Story Tree Playgroup is a mixed-age environment admitting children between ages 2.5-4 and 3.5-5.
 Because children develop at different rates across disciplines, they do benefit greatly from engaging with children both older and younger than themselves.
 Older children are often able to help guide play and increase the level of vocabulary sophistication for younger children.
 Becoming leaders and teachers in their own right gives voice to children's own, developing ideas.
 Younger children often find older children to be engaging additions to the learning experience.